Hi there Forex Traders!

 Reversal signals could have various impacts such as:

-1) Passive retracement - price goes sideways and corrects trend in time
+1) Passive retracement - price goes sideways and corrects trend in time.

-- Usually a chart pattern such as a flag or triangle
+- Usually a chart pattern such as a flag or triangle.

-- This retracement is shallow à corrective price action
+- This retracement is shallow à corrective price action.

-- This retracement can vary in depth depending on the timeframe
+- This retracement can vary in depth depending on the timeframe.

-- A retracement on the higher time frame would be deeper
+- A retracement on the higher time frame would be deeper.

-- This retracement is more impulsive in nature
+- This retracement is more impulsive in nature.

-3) Reversal - trend direction changes from up to down OR down to up
+3) Reversal - trend direction changes from up to down OR down to up.

-4) Range - one trend stops and is followed by a range environment
+4) Range - one trend stops and is followed by a range environment.

 Also, the importance of multiple time frame analysis is back into play.
 Here is why:

-A.) Reversal signals on a higher time frame command more respect from the market participants than from lower time frames
+A.) Reversal signals on a higher time frame command more respect from the market participants than from lower time frames.

-B.) Multiple reversal signals on 1-time frame give more confluence and increase the odds of the signals indeed having an effect
+B.) Multiple reversal signals on 1-time frame give more confluence and increase the odds of the signals indeed having an effect.

 Potential reversal signals can vary widely.
 We will discuss my methods and also look at a few other commonly used techniques to tackle this topic.

 1) Divergence.
 This method is often the number one on the reversal signals list and so it should be.
 The trend is your friend and it will remain so until the trend becomes unsustainable.
 The latter happens when the trend is not supported with sufficient momentum.
-If the price is making higher highs and higher lows, but the oscillator is not confirming price action with equivalent higher highs, then the probability of trend continuation is decreasing and 1 of the above scenarios (passive or active retracement, range or reversal) is imminent.
+If the price is making higher highs and higher lows, but the oscillator is not confirming price action with equivalent higher highs, then the probability of trend continuation is decreasing.
+This means 1 of the above scenarios (passive or active retracement, range or reversal) is imminent.
 In the case of a retracement, the trend can and will continue.
 Obviously, the trend ends when a range or reversal kicks in.
 More on trading divergence here.

 2) Candlestick reversal patterns.
-Candle sticks are great indications when a move would have higher statistical odds of ending.
-A pin bar or engulfing twins are candle sticks which indicate that the with-the-trend move is losing its momentum.
+Candlesticks are great indications when a move would have higher statistical odds of ending.
+A pin bar or engulfing twins are candlesticks which indicate that the with-the-trend move is losing its momentum.

 3) Support and resistance such as Fibonacci retracement / tops & bottoms / trend lines / moving averages / Fibonacci targets / Fibonacci extension.
-When in a trend, it is important to keep an eye out for obstacles which could hinder a trade from developing.
+When in a trend, it is important to keep an eye out for obstacles that could hinder a trade from developing.
 In an uptrend, a Forex trader wants to check whether a resistance level (such as the ones mentioned above) could be blocking the trade from developing (opposite is true for the downtrend).
-The most important resistances are always on 1 and 2 time frames higher than you usual chart viewing time frame.
+The most important resistances are always on 1 and 2 time frames higher than your usual chart viewing time frame.

 5) Weakness: Lower highs and higher lows.
 A trend is confirmed when it keeps posting lower lows and higher highs.
 If a trend cannot break resistance or support and price forms lower high or higher low, then the steam of the trend might be slowing down.
 Be careful, as the trend could only be encountering a small hiccup before continuation, especially if this happens in a trend channel.
 The lower high or higher low could in some cases be a pattern as mentioned above as well.